Prepaid Subscriptions

 - Orders covered with each payment: 3

 The customer is charged $60 (3 × $20) and receives a delivery every month.
-After the third delivery, they're charged $60 again for the next three months — and so on.
+After the third delivery, they're charged $60 again for the next three months, and so on.
+If the bar is set to one-off, the subscription simply finishes after the third delivery and no second payment is taken.

 Discounts on prepaid